QubitExplorer/Recommender-System/README.md

 Earlier, we have classified into two categories, and as per recbole we can classify into 4 major categories.

 General Recommendation (GR): Netflix use case which we discussed above.
 The interaction of users and items is the only data that can be used by model.
-Usually, the models are trained on implicit feedback data and evaluated under the task of top-n recommendation.
+Trained on implicit feedback data and evaluated using top-n recommendation.
 Collaborative filter (CF) based models are classified here.

 Content-aware Recommendation: Amazon use case.
 Click-through rate prediction, CTR prediction.
 The dataset is explicit and contains label field.
-Evaluation is always conducted in the way of binary classification.
+Evaluation conducted by binary classification.

-SEO (Search Engine Optimization) and SEM may also be merged.
-Google Adsense and adwords can also be refered, to track click throughs and identify user interests.
+SEO (Search Engine Optimization) and SEM techniques may also be merged.
+I remember I created Google Adsense account back in 2016 for my HTML webblog,  and adwords can also be refered, to track click throughs and identify user interests.
+By pressing Ctrl + Shift + I in a webpage, we can sit and build a relation with HTML directly, like we build a relationship with data earlier.

 Sequential Recommendation: Spotify, similar to time series problem, which we discussed earlier.
 The task of SR (next-item recommendation) is the same as GR which sorts a list of items according to preference.
-While the history interactions are organized in sequences and the model tends to characterize the sequential data.
+History interactions are organized in sequences and the model tends to characterize the sequential data.
 Session-based recommendation are also included here.

 Knowledge-based Recommendation: Knowledge-based recommendation introduces an external knowledge graph to enhance general or sequential recommendation.